wanglin86769/weiss/README.md

 ## Why should you use web?

-- **Client-side rendering** – most processing happens in the browser, drastically reducing server RAM and compute requirements.
+- **Client-side rendering**: most processing happens in the browser, drastically reducing server RAM and compute requirements.
-- **Ease of access** – users can open the interface from any browser without installing specialized tools or relying on remote desktop sessions Access control remains simple to enforce through standard mechanisms such as network restrictions, authentication and reverse proxies.
+- **Ease of access**: users can open the interface from any browser without installing specialized tools or relying on remote desktop sessions Access control remains simple to enforce through standard mechanisms such as network restrictions, authentication and reverse proxies.
-- **Built for scale** – web deployment allows multiple users to access the system simultaneously without dedicated virtual machines or remote desktops.
+- **Built for scale**: web deployment allows multiple users to access the system simultaneously without dedicated virtual machines or remote desktops.
-- **Extensive community support** – web technologies have one of the largest developer ecosystems, offering libraries, tools, and best practices far beyond the scientific environment.
+- **Extensive community support**: web technologies have one of the largest developer ecosystems, offering libraries, tools, and best practices far beyond the scientific environment.
-- **Integration friendly** – easy to connect with authentication systems (LDAP), version control (GitHub/GitLab), and other modern tools.
+- **Integration friendly**: easy to connect with authentication systems (LDAP), version control (GitHub/GitLab), and other modern tools.

 ---